 Learned Helplessness

 Learned helplessness is behavior exhibited by an individual after enduring repeated negative re-enforcement beyond their control.
 It is caused by their acceptance of their powerlessness in a situation where the punishment is worse than the fight.
-Over time, this “giving up” becomes a state of learned helplessness and affects behavioral, cognitive, feelings, emotions, and attitudes all at the same time.
+Over time, this “giving up” becomes a state of learned helplessness and affects behavioral and cognitive feelings, emotions, and attitudes all at the same time.

 Now conditioned to follow the “rules” or behaviors presented by her “master” she is “broken” much like a horse trainer breaking a horse or a dog trainer manipulating their canine students to respond to the bell.
 This master may be parents, foster parents, or any other caregiver who is close enough to her to affect her on a regular basis.